Radio and Telly

 BT Vision General Questions:

-Q. Can you record Freeview programmes on the V-Box?
-Are they free? - R D Hayman Jun 2007
+Q. Can you record Freeview programmes on the BT Vision+ Box?
+Are they free?

-A. Yes - the BT Vision V-Box will record Freeview programming onto the built-in hard disk.
-There's no charge for recording Freeview onto the V-Box, as long as you remain a BT Total Broadband customer.
+A. Yes – the BT Vision+ Box will record Freeview programming onto the built-in hard disk.
+There’s no charge for recording Freeview onto the V-Box, as long as you remain a BT Total Broadband customer.

-Q. If I cancel my BT Total Broadband account, or disconnect my V-box from my Broadband line, can I still use the BT Vision V-box?
+Q. If I cancel my BT Total Broadband account, or disconnect my BT Vision+ box from my Broadband line, can I still use the BT Vision+ box?

-A. Using the BT Vision set-top box for recording Freeview is free-of-charge as long as you remain a subscriber to BT Total Broadband.
-According to the BT Vision site, at the moment, the Freeview and digital recording (DTR) functionality won't work unless you are connected to a phone line that's BT Broadband enabled - BT Broadband customers are getting the box free, so it makes sense that BT want to tie you in to their Broadband service in return for the free box.
+A. Using the BT Vision+ box for recording TV shows from Freeview is free-of-charge as long as you remain a BT Total Broadband customer.
+The service needs to make regular connections to the BT Vision server, and it’s a problem if the box can’t contact the Vision Server.
+According to the BT Vision website, at the moment, the Freeview and digital recording (DTR) functionality won’t work unless you are connected to a phone line that’s BT Broadband enabled.
+It seems that the electronic programme guide is delivered to the box over Broadband, and with no Broadband, there’s no EPG.

-There's a note on their site that in the future, BT will release a software update to enable V-boxes to work as dual-tuner Freeview recorders even when they're not connected to BT Broadband.
+At the time of writing, there’s a note on the BT site that, in the future, BT will release a software update to enable their set-top boxes to work as dual-tuner Freeview recorders, even when they’re not connected to BT Broadband.
+We’re not sure when (or if) this will happen.

-A. There is no ongoing subscription cost for BT Vision, but you do need to be a BT Total Broadband customer.
-The Freeview channels will be free-to-view on a BT Vision box.
-TV/video content that's downloaded over the Internet will be chargeable - you can either pay per-item (programme, movie, sporting event, etc) with prices from 29p per item, or if you plan to watch lots of content, it may be cheaper to subscribe to a package (e.g. £6 a month for the "kids shows" package, £4 a month for Premiership football, etc.).
+A. You don’t have to be a BT Vision subscriber, but you do need to be a BT Total Broadband customer.
+The Freeview channels are free-to-view on a BT Vision box.
+TV/video content that’s downloaded over the Internet will be chargeable – you can either pay per-item (programme, movie, sporting event, etc) with prices from 29p per item, or if you plan to watch lots of content, it may be cheaper to subscribe to a package.

-Q. Does the BT Vision V-box support Hi-definition?
+Q. Does the BT Vision+ box support Hi-definition?

 BT Vision HD Downloads